Dodonuts

 "Dodonuts" is an episode of the British comedy television series The Goodies.

 Written by The Goodies, with songs and music by Bill Oddie.

 Plot

-Bill is upset when he discovers that Tim and Graeme have become overobsessive hunters.
+Bill is upset when he discovers that Tim and Graeme have become obsessive hunters.
 Tim and Graeme belong to the Endangered Species Club.
 They are especially interested in hunting endangered species and non-endangered species like farm animals, urban animals, local animals and domestic animals because the small numbers make them hard to find.
 On the other hand, Tim and Graeme consider that common species animals and birds are too abundant and therefore far too easy to hunt.